Skip to content

 Sample source: Manufacturer submits products for testing.
 USP also conducts on-site manufacturing facility audits as part of the verification process.

 Transparency: Public searchable database at quality-supplements.org.
-Verified products are listed by brand and product name.
+USP Verified products are listed by brand and product name.

 Independence: Manufacturers pay for verification.
 USP is a scientific nonprofit with 200+ years of history setting pharmaceutical standards.
 Not an industry trade group.